Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Users should always have more permissions than they need.

 **Explanation:**
-"Users should be granted permission to access only the resources they need for their job" is correct.
+Users should be granted permission to access only the resources they need for their job is correct.
 This is the principle of least privilege, which minimizes security risks by limiting user permissions.
-"All users should have the same baseline permissions to use basic AWS services" is incorrect because it grants unnecessary access.
+All users should have the same baseline permissions to use basic AWS services is incorrect because it grants unnecessary access.
-"Users should submit all access requests in writing for an audit trail" is incorrect because it relates to auditing, not permission management.
+Users should submit all access requests in writing for an audit trail is incorrect because it relates to auditing, not permission management.
-"Users should always have more permissions than they need" is incorrect because it increases security risks.
+Users should always have more permissions than they need is incorrect because it increases security risks.

 ---